 Moreover, the loss in worth, and reality of the life-time value for one are applicable to all.
 Therefore, all customers – including those of competitors – are in play, and potentially winnable, at all times.

-The drift to digital marketing initiatives represents potential.
+The drift to digital marketing initiatives represents potential, especially for those who buy website traffic for much better results.
 Much of the customer communications and contact is automated, “Robo-messages”, if you will.
 “Personal” is a characteristic and concept that is missing.
 Engagement and commitment on both parts of any relationship tend to be low.
 Overall, many interactions are now distant, if not disconnected.
 The channels remain, but are not overly utilised.

 A NEW PERSPECTIVE

 Relationships are not, and should not be allowed to become transactional in nature and direction.
 Effective, scheduled, consistent and personal follow-ups can be effective, to maintain one’s relevance, and the clients’ interest.
 Like all relationships, one needs to work at them every- day.
 Respect and respond to emotions.
 Have fun, and …… value each transaction, celebrate each success.

 The weeks ahead will be busy with formulating, documenting and implementing disciplined strategic and growth plans, and for sharing original business development and client retention concepts and campaigns.

 We are scheduled to deliver customised conference keynote addresses for professional shopfitters, caravan park operators, an accountancy practice, legal firms, members of franchise networks and a cooperative buying group.

 I also look forward to the challenge of facilitating interactive workshops for an original equipment manufacturer, a regional real estate group and property development corporation.